 Social work is a challenging and exciting profession that allows you help alleviate social problems.

-Students majoring in Social Work at the College of Mount St. Joseph benefit from instructors who are experienced social work practitioners, and receive on-the-job learning experience.
+Students majoring in Social Work at Mount St. Joseph University benefit from instructors who are experienced social work practitioners, and receive on-the-job learning experience.

 The Social Work major provides an entry-level professional education in a challenging and dynamic field.
 The baccalaureate degree prepares you for generalist social work practice, such as:

 - Working in partnership with individuals, families and community groups to enhance or restore social functioning,